rjerue/react-decision-tree-flow/README.md

 The only rule surrounding the `Controls` component and it's hook is that it has the `Wizard` as a descendant.
 It may go under a `Step` or just the `Wizard` in general.

 Data may also be passed from step to step using the functions in `destination` that data is surfaced here using the `data` prop.
 If data is falsey, it will be undefined.

+The back function allows for you to step back in the tree.
+It will bring the user back to the previously visited step and `data` will return to what it was previously as well.
+One may pass data into `back` as a parameter to replace the data that was in there previously with something new if desired.

 ### `destinations` aka Moving the Wizard.